 What is the Personal Carbon Dividend Calculator?

 This online calculator allows anyone in the U.S. to estimate the first-year financial impact of the Energy Innovation and Carbon Dividend Act on their personal budget.
-The calculation is based on where you live, your family size, and — optionally — your self-reported income and expenditures on gasoline, electricity and heating fuel.
+The calculation is based on where you live, your family size, your self-reported income, and — optionally —your expenditures on gasoline, electricity and heating fuel.
 It is an estimate — your actual results may vary depending on your actual consumption patterns.

 How are the numbers calculated?

 The Personal Carbon Dividend Calculator calculates two numbers in order to give you a personalized estimate.

 Your Carbon Dividend.
 The carbon dividend is a monthly payment that will be distributed to households every month — think of it as your share of the payback for damage to our climate caused by fossil fuels.
 Your income helps estimate your typical carbon footprint and income tax rate, and your household size determines your dividend share, so the calculator can determine your estimated after-tax monthly carbon dividend.

 Your Carbon Dividend.
 A portion of the carbon fee likely is passed on to consumers in the energy, products, and services you buy.
 Your income, type of housing, number of cars, and heating fuel help estimate a typical carbon footprint.
 You can fine-tune your direct energy use with actual gasoline purchases and utility bills if you want to get a more precise estimate.

 What is the purpose of describing my 'Living Situation'?